cleversprocket/streaming-service-assignment/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Concept

+This is a fully functioning dynamic website built for speed.
+The pages are static so they can be cached on the edge.
+The cache can be easily busted by calling the `/api/revalidate?path=</series/show-name>` api with the page's path when the show adds more episodes or needs to be updated for a different reason.
+This could easily be called in a webhook if the page was managed by a CMS, or in a serverless cloud function for example.

+**The /revalidate endpoint is secure so make sure to add the `REVALIDATE_TOKEN` to .env.local otherwise the operation will fail**

-## Adding more seasons
+## Adding more shows

-To add more seasons, update the array in `src/data/shows.ts` with the show name, then add 5 episode images to `public/assets/series/<show-name>/seasons/<season-number>` (the show images are repeated to make life easier 😎)
+To add more shows, update the array in `src/data/shows.ts` with the show name, then add 5 episode images to `public/assets/series/<show-name>/seasons/<season-number>` (the show images are repeated to make life easier 😎)